You never know where you’ll be when disaster strikes, so having a knife you can carry in your pocket at all times is a good investment.

 One downside of the flipper mechanism is that there’s a risk of the blade being accidentally deployed if something presses on the small fin, for example, when the knife’s in your pocket.
 For this reason, most knives that use this mechanism have an additional safety lock.

-Some knives are designed for use with either hand, but others favor right or left-handed users, either in the design of the grip or the positioning of the thumb stud or locking system.
+Some knives are designed for use with either hand, but others favor right or left-handed users in the grip design or the positioning of the thumb stud or locking system.

 Conclusion

-There are plenty of assisted opening knives to choose from and your choice is likely to come down primarily to budget and personal preference – how the knife feels in your hand.
+There are plenty of assisted opening knives, and your choice will likely come down primarily to budget and personal preference – how the knife feels in your hand.

 Want to know more about survival knives?